We provide pro bono digital security and safety consultations for the Stanford community. Hosted by Applied Cyber, the Clinic’s mission is to ensure

 -

-the sensitive data students trust your app with remains private and out of the hands of attackers,
+the sensitive data entrusted to your company or product remains private and out of the hands of attackers,

 -